CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 #### Acrobatics

 Represented by circus performers or cat burglars.
 Covers movements requiring agility and finesse as well as balance.
 Parkour, backflips and walking tightropes are all the domain of Acrobatics.
-Acrobatics is also the skill used for riding animals, dodging things, and avoiding traps or pitfalls.
+Acrobatics is also the skill used for riding animals, dodging, and avoiding traps/pitfalls.

 ##### Dodge